 While later iterations of BASIC would include file input and output, the first Dartmouth BASIC instead had READ and DATA commands, even with the interactive version.
 Like a program typed on punch cards, the data would be included with the program stored in the time-sharing system.
-Here’s the very first example program from the first BASIC manual (October, 1964; page 3):
+Here’s the very first example program from the BASIC manual for the second version of BASIC (October, 1964; page 3):

 10 READ A1, A2, A3, A$

 15 LET D = A1 * A4 – A3 * A2